You do not need to throw your phone in a lake

 Morning actions (15 minutes):

-• Disable autoplay on every platform: YouTube (Settings > Autoplay > Off), Netflix (Profile > Playback Settings > Autoplay next episode off), Instagram (Settings > Media > disable auto-advance), TikTok (long press any video > Autoplay > Off).
+- Disable autoplay on every platform: YouTube (Settings > Autoplay > Off), Netflix (Profile > Playback Settings > turn off autoplay of next episode), Instagram (Settings > Media > disable auto-advance), TikTok (long press any video > Autoplay > Off).

 Day 3 goal: Top time-sink app deleted or buried.
 Autoplay off everywhere.
-Phone charges outside bedroom.
-To compare how this approach differs from a full social media detox or cold-turkey strategy, the strategies guide walks through each option.
+Phone charges outside the bedroom.

 Component: Replace

 Removing screen time without replacing it creates a vacuum.
-Your brain, accustomed to constant stimulation, fills that vacuum with boredom and restlessness — which leads to reinstalling the apps by Day 5.
+Your brain, accustomed to constant stimulation, fills that vacuum with boredom and restlessness, which is what leads to reinstalling the apps by Day 5.
 The fix: give your brain something better to do.

-Attention Restoration Theory, originally developed by Kaplan and Kaplan, suggests that exposure to natural environments and non-demanding stimuli helps restore directed attention capacity after periods of mental fatigue [5] — distinct from simple physical rest, which does not specifically target directed attention capacity.
+Attention Restoration Theory, originally developed by Kaplan and Kaplan, suggests that exposure to natural environments and non-demanding stimuli helps restore directed attention capacity after periods of mental fatigue [5].
 Translated to your detox: the activities you choose for reclaimed screen time should be low-demand and restorative, not just different versions of productivity.

 Build your replacement menu today.
 Pick at least one activity for each category:

-• Morning replacement (instead of checking phone first thing): 10-minute walk, journaling, stretching, making coffee without screens
+- Morning replacement (instead of checking the phone first thing): a 10-minute walk, journaling, stretching, making coffee without screens

-• Social replacement (instead of social media): call a friend, visit someone, write a letter or text with substance
+- Social replacement (instead of social media): call a friend, visit someone, write a letter or a text with substance

 Put the replacement activity in the physical location where you normally use your phone.
 Book on the nightstand.
 Puzzle on the coffee table.
 Running shoes by the door.
 Location-based cues make the replacement automatic rather than requiring a decision each time.